IgorPerikov/mighty-watcher/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/igorperikov/mighty-watcher)

 # Mighty Watcher
-This utility helps to find issues available for contributing, based on repositories you starred
+Finds issues available for contributing, based on repositories you starred

 ## It will search for issues that are
 - non-assigned